PLE0049/DependencyTransformation/README.md

 In this program we use multiple method how to optimize performance of algorithm and compare their performance.

 1) Sequentional approach
-2) Naive parallelism
-3) Native Microsoft `System.Threading.TasksParallel.For`
+2) Native Microsoft `System.Threading.TasksParallel.For`
+3) Microsoft Task
-4) Own Implementation of Parallel manager - Parallel-For
+4) Implementation of Parallel manager - Parallel-For
+5) Naive parallelism

 ## Tests